general-galactic/capacitor-esp-idf-provisioning/README.md

 connect(options: { deviceName: string; proofOfPossession: string; }) => Promise<{ connected: boolean; }>
 ```

-Connect to the device with the given name using the given proofOfPossession
+Connect to the device with the given name using the given proofOfPossession.

 | Param         | Type                                                            |
 | ------------- | --------------------------------------------------------------- |